ariary/gitar/README.md

 ### Bidirectional exchange

-You can also use `push` and `pull` shortcuts from attacker machine.
+You can also use `push` and `pull` shortcuts from attacker machine, after shortcuts have been loaded on target.
 It does not require addtional requirements on both machines.
 To do so it is recommended to load `alias` (put them in your `~/[SHELL]rc`) and launch gitar as follow:
 ```shell
 gtrclean
 gitar -bidi